ethereum-oasis-op/L2/workitems/EVM-based-L2-address-aliasing/evm-based-l2-address-aliasing-v1.0-psd01.md

 There are security considerations as to the Ethereum-type addresses used in the construction of the `relativeAddress`.

-If the Ethereum-type address used in address aliasing is supposed to be an EOA, the target system/recipient should validate that the `codehash` of the source account is `NULL` such that no malicious code can be executed surrepticiously in an asset transfer.
+If the Ethereum-type address used in the `relativeAddress` is supposed to be an EOA, the target system/recipient should validate that the `codehash` of the source account is `NULL` such that no malicious code can be executed surrepticiously in an asset transfer.

-If the Ethereum-type address used in address aliasing is supposed to be a smart contract account representing an asset, the target system/recipient should validate that the `codehash` of the source account matches the `codehash` of the published smart contract solidity code to ensure that the source smart contract behaves as expected.
+If the Ethereum-type address used in the `relativeAddress` is supposed to be a smart contract account representing an asset, the target system/recipient should validate that the `codehash` of the source account matches the `codehash` of the published smart contract solidity code to ensure that the source smart contract behaves as expected.

 <!--